top of page

 Areas of practice:

-• motor speech sound disorders in adults and children (apraxia of speech and dysarthria)
+• motor speech disorders (apraxia of speech and dysarthria)

 • Lidcombe Program for stuttering (preschool and school-age)